 Single Log Out URL.
 This field is populated automatically by the metadata file and is the IdP protocol endpoint.
 If you do not provide this URL, the user will not be logged out.
-IdP certificate path This value can be a directory or a file, depending on your IdP requirements.
+IdP's certificate path This value can be a directory or a file, depending on your IdP requirements.
 If you provide a file, Splunk software uses that file to validate authenticity of SAML response.
 If you provide a directory, Splunk looks at all the certificates in the directory and tries to validate SAML response with each one of them.
 If validation fails, authentication fails.
-IdP certificate chains If you use a certificate chain, order them as follows:

 7. Skip the Attribute Query section and go to steps 8 and 9.

 8. In the Alias section optionally provide the following aliasing information:

 Role Alias Use this field to specify a new attribute name on any IdP and then configure an alias in your Splunk deployment for any of the three attributes.
 Real Name Alias You may skip this field.
 For ADFS you can use the displayname for the Attribute Alias Real Name.
 Mail Alias Skip this field.

 9. Populate the advanced section only if you need to set up load balancing or change the SAML binding.
 See Configure load balancing or SAML bindings

 Note: An error in configuring SAML could result in users and admins being locked out of Splunk Cloud.
 Use this link to access the local login and revert back to None for authentication if you are locked out:

 Configure SSO with Okta as your identity provider

 Configure SSO with OneLogin as your identity provider